CARTAvis/carta-python/docs/source/quickstart.rst

     cb = session.open_as_color_blending(files)

     # Create a new color blending from the current spatial reference
-    # and its currently spatially matched frames.
+    # and its currently spatially matched images.
     # Set the desired base image as the current spatial reference and
     # enable spatial matching for the other layers first.
     session.clear_spatial_reference()